Exclusive: World Bank's pension investments clash with principles

 Bank employees have investment choices within their plans, but none offer ethical alternatives, they said.

 In response, Madelyn Antoncic, treasurer of the World Bank, posted that "things aren't always black and white."
-She cited the case of a bio-medical subsidiary of tobacco company Reynolds American Inc (RAI.N). which is working to develop a vaccine for the Ebola virus from modified tobacco leaves.
+She cited the case of a bio-medical subsidiary of tobacco company Reynolds American Inc. which is working to develop a vaccine for the Ebola virus from modified tobacco leaves.

 Antoncic, who oversees more than $140 billion in World Bank assets as well as the pension fund, said that 60 percent of the plan's equity holdings are in separately managed accounts.